signaldust/bunny-jit/README.md

 However, in order to not increase computation on paths that never compute the value, we work up the dominator tree only until we see a branch.
-We don't need to worry about blocks other than dominators, because if they branch, they must also merge.
+We don't need to worry about blocks other than dominators, because if they branch, they must also merge (FIXME: might need to add check for a post-dominator).
 As it turns out, if a "natural loop" has a header (ie. the edge that enters the loop is not critical), then this gives us loop invariant code motion without even having to find the loops (well, at least with loop inversion, but we'll force this in the future; it doesn't really require finding loops either).